-Michelle Valberg is a renowned explorer, adventurer and wildlife photographer who has been telling stories with her camera for more than 30 years.
-Although she has traveled everywhere from Africa to the Caribbean in search of adventure, she is particularly celebrated for her passion for the Arctic.
+Michelle Valberg is a renowned award-winning Canadian photographer and explorer who has been telling stories with her camera for more than 30 years.
+She has traveled everywhere from Africa and Hong Kong to Antarctic and the USA in search of adventure and photographic opportunities.
+She is particularly celebrated for her passion for Canada and the Arctic.

 Known for her unique ability to make relatable images of unimaginable landscapes, Michelle finds art in all of nature’s most intimate moments.
 The world around us mirrors what we see in ourselves, she says, including our beauty, our simplicity, our complications and our responsibilities.
 Nature is a part of and reflects who we are.

 A Canadian Nikon Ambassador, Michelle has exhibited her works internationally.
 In 2011, her work was the subject of a critically acclaimed, three-month solo exhibition at the Canadian Museum of Nature.
-Her images are also see on the tail wings of three First Air aircrafts, while her photo of a polar bear graces the cover the Canadian Geographic Atlas of Canada.
-And, in celebration of Canada’s 150th birthday, her iconic image of a Nunavut drum dancer will appear on a coin, as part of a special series from the Royal Canadian Mint.
+Her images are also see on the tail wings of three First Air air crafts, while her photo of a polar bear graces the cover the Canadian Geographic Atlas of Canada.
+And, in celebration of Canada’s 150th birthday, her iconic image of a Nunavut drum dancer appears on a coin, as part of a special series from the Royal Canadian Mint.

 Michelle’s work extends beyond photography.
 In 2009, she founded Project North, a not-for-profit organization committed to delivering education and sport-based opportunities to youth in Canada’s Arctic.
-Since its inception, more than $800,000 in new sports equipment has been delivered to more than 25 Inuit communities.
+Since its inception, $1,000,000 in new sports equipment has been delivered to more than 30 Inuit communities.